tyoeer/Chaoshead/docs/allocator.md

 ```
 - `ralloc`: a wrapper around `allocator:allocateRelay()` so you don't have to reference the allocator every time
 - `calloc`: a wrapper around `allocator:allocateChannel()` so you don't have to reference the allocator every time
-- `idalloc`: a wrapper around `allocator:allocateRiftId()` so you don't have to reference the allocator every time
+- `ridalloc`: a wrapper around `allocator:allocateRiftId()` so you don't have to reference the allocator every time

 ```Lua
 allocator:finalize()